itsaboy/The-Gauntlet/The Gauntlet/readme.txt

 - game is fully functional for all intents and purposes
 - will add more flavor text/story in a future update

+V1.01 released 8/06/2022
+- fixed bug where player death triggerd the program to exit